29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/initial-team-management/team-management.typ

 #admonition(type: "quote", [
   #quote(attribution: [Michael Jordon])[Talent wins games.
 Teamwork wins championships.]\
 ])
-= Organizing Ourselves
+= Goals & Objectives
+Before we begin to design and build a robot for High Stakes, we must first define clear goals of what we _as a team_ want to achieve, this will allow all members to work toards common objectives.\
+== Our Goals For High Stakes
+- A Force To Be Reckoned With
+  - We want to become a team that is competitive and 'formidable on the field'
+  - We can quantify this goal mostly by how high we place in qualifiers -- we want to aim for top 5 seed in most competitions
+- Nationals
+  - We also would like to qualify for the UK National Championship
+  - We achieved this goal last season so would love to get this oppurtunity again.
+- Worlds/Internationals
+  - This is a very difficult goal to achieve, with only \~5 spaces from the UK
+  - We were also good enough to get this oppurtunity last season, with us going to the 2024 World Championships in Dallas = Organizing Ourselves
 == Roles
 We can first organize ourseles by our skillsets; we can do this by asigning roles#footnote([Roles can also be seen in the _Team Introduction_ pages]):